kraftbj/genesis-enews-extended/readme.txt

 2. Widget setting screen.

 == Changelog ==

+= 1.0.1 =
+* Fixed issue resulting in deactivation on upgrade.

 = 1.0.0 =
 * Adds ability to edit "First Name" and "Last Name" displayed on front-end.